aminya/AcuteBenchmark.jl/docs/src/index.md

 AcuteBenchmark allows you to benchmark functions that get Arrays as their input.

+# User packages
+It is used inside [IntelVectorMath](https://github.com/JuliaMath/VML.jl) for benchmarking its functions.

 Creates random inputs for a function based on limits, types, and dims specified.
 ```julia
 config = Funb(